 Admission (Optional): Adult C$22; Child (5-12 yrs) C$12; Senior C$20

 Standard Hotel: Toronto Don Valley Hotel & Suites or Park Inn By Radisson or similar

 Deluxe Hotel: Sheraton Parkway Toronto North Hotel & Suites or similar

 Toronto - Niagara Falls - Toronto (128 km)

 Today we will visit Niagara Falls, ON and see an IMAX Movie.
 Guests can take optional Skylon Tower to overlook the splendid falls or Hornblower Niagara Cruise at own expenses.
+We will also visit and taste the famous Canadian ice wine.
 At the end of the day, we will return to the Toronto airport for dropoff.
 Please see "Departure and Return Details" for more information.

 Niagara Falls Canada, ON

 Known and loved for both their power and their beauty, the Niagara Falls offer an experience unlike any other.
 More water tumbles down from the Niagara River every minute than any other place in the world.

 Home of one of the most spectacular IMAX adventure of all time.
 In 45mins you'll witness the sights and sounds of the Falls through the perspective of the daredevils who have tried to conquer it.

 Admission (Optional): Adult C$15; Child (4-12 yrs) C$11